hafizfarhad/deparja/README.md

 - **JWT Authentication**: Access protected routes by including a valid JWT token in the Authorization header.

 ## Missing or Needed Features for a Complete MVP

-### Role-Based Access Control (RBAC)
-- **Permissions**: I’ve added roles, but I still need to manage permissions more precisely.
-For example, I need to define permissions like "create_user" or "view_reports" and assign them to roles.
-- **Access Control Logic**: I need to make sure users can only do what their roles and permissions allow.
-For instance, if someone tries to access `/api/secure-data`, I’ll add logic to check their permissions first.

-### Token Validation
-- I need to fully implement JWT token validation.
-Endpoints that require a token, like `/api/secure-data`, should check if the token is valid and hasn’t expired.
-Some of this is done, but I’ll make sure it works consistently.

 ### Error Handling & Responses
 - I’ll improve error messages to make them clear and user-friendly.
 Right now, some error cases, like missing data or invalid tokens, don’t have great responses.